GrottoCenter/grottocenter-front/pull_request_template.md

 _Describe how we're implementing the change.
 Feel free to dive into technicalities!_

+## 🔗 Related API PR
+_Add optional link(s) to one or multiple related Pull Request on the Grottocenter API repository._

+_Usually it means that the "Azure Static Web Apps" stage site won't work at 100% to test this PR as long at the API PR is not merged and deployed._

 ## 🧪 Testing
 _Additional instructions needed to test the changes._